Ottawa Lawyer: Accident Compensation for Out-of-Pocket Damages (Economic Loss)

 The expenses you incur and the income you lose are often very significant components of your claim for compensation.
 Generally, these are objective costs to you that can be calculated with relative ease as long as someone is keeping track.

-As an injured person, you will likely require health care services that are not covered by OHIP, such as physiotherapy, occupational therapy, chiropractic, massage, prescriptions, prolotherapy, psychology, vocational rehabilitation, dentistry and in catastrophic cases, additional services such as case management.
+As an injured person, you will likely require health care services not covered by OHIP, such as physiotherapy, occupational therapy, chiropractic, massage, prescriptions, prolotherapy, psychology, vocational rehabilitation, dentistry, and in catastrophic cases, additional services such as case management.
 If you have extended health care benefits that cover all or some of these services, you will have to submit your expenses to that insurer first.

 Ontario accident victims are only entitled to 80% of their pre-trial loss of income.
 They are entitled to 100% of post-trial losses.

 If you had a straight salaried position that you can no longer do, it will be relatively easy to calculate your past loss of income.
 However, you will want to be aware of any raises or bonuses your co-workers received if you would have received the same.

 Calculating your loss of income is trickier when your pre-accident work was irregular, your career was on an upward trajectory, or market conditions in your position were changing, for better or for worse.
 It is also more challenging to calculate income loss for people who are self-employed.

 If you are retrained to work at another position, the income from your new position will have to be factored into your claim for losses.